oVirt/ovirt-site/source/feature/detailedquota.html.md

 *   Global Cluster: Unlimited
 *   Global Storage - Unlimited

+Quota is dedicated to a single Data Center, but each Data Center can be related to at least one Quota.
+Each Data Center entity, configured with the verification strategy, it should enforce by the Quotas related to it.
+The verification strategy is configured in the Data Center entity, and has three stages:

+1. Disable - The Data Center would not be subjected to Quota restrictions.
+2. Audit - Only warning messages would be performed when Quota restrictions will be violated.
+3. Enforce - Will be enforced the restrictions completely and should prevent the command from executing.

 #### CRUD

 *   Quota can be removed only if there are no entities such as VM or Template, that are referenced to this Quota.